sanicki/dj-friend/README.md

 - **Three-tier recommendation engine** using Last.fm (`track.getSimilar` → `artist.getSimilar` → `artist.getTopTracks`)
 - **Results sorted by match score** — the highest-confidence suggestions are always shown first
 - **Fuzzy-matches suggestions against your local library** using Levenshtein distance, with `The Artist` / `Artist, The` normalisation and parenthetical stripping (`Wannabe (Radio Edit)` matches `Wannabe`)
-- **One tap to act** — local files copy to clipboard (and optionally open your player), web tracks resolve via iTunes → Odesli to a real Spotify URL then open Spotify or SpotiFLAC
+- **One tap to act** — local files copy to clipboard, web tracks resolve via iTunes → Odesli to a real Spotify URL then open SpotiFLAC or Spotify
 - **Paginated in-app suggestion list** — browse all available candidates with Back / More navigation

 ---